Summertime Safety Tips for Seniors: Staying Safe and Healthy in Warm Weather

 Emergency Cooling Plans: Know Where to Go

-Having these plans in place brings peace of mind to seniors and their families.
+Emergency preparedness for seniors brings peace of mind to their families.

 Many seniors travel during summer months.
 I share these tips to keep trips safe and enjoyable.